 Are there better alternatives than Hoxx VPN Proxy Extension?

 Yes.
 If you’re looking for stronger privacy, better performance, and wider compatibility, explore trusted full VPN services with clear privacy policies, independent audits, and robust security features.
 NordVPN, for example, often offers compelling discounts and robust protection—see the affiliate link in the introduction.
-What is the use of edge vpn
+How to use vpn microsoft edge: complete guide to extensions, system-wide VPN, and performance tips 2026

 How do I uninstall or disable the extension?